 Photo: Dani Neuharth-Keusch

+Manny is the executive director of Change Corps.
 Manny got his start organizing in 2009 with the California Public Interest Research Group (CALPIRG).
-During his time with CALPIRG he recruited and trained hundreds of student activists on college campuses across the state, running projects that have registered thousands of students to vote and campaigns to protect California’s air, water, and environment.
+During his time with CALPIRG he recruited and trained hundreds of student activists on college campuses across the state, running projects that have registered thousands of students to vote and campaigns to protect California’s air, water and environment.

 Ivana Bejaran was born in New York and raised in the Dominican Republic.
-After finishing high school she went back to New York to get her degree in International Studies and Communications at Manhattanville College where for the summer of her Sophomore year she joined the Street Canvassing team for Environment New York as a canvasser and Field Manager.
+After finishing high school, she went back to New York to receive her degree in International Studies and Communications at Manhattanville College.
+In the summer of her sophomore year, she joined Environment New York as a canvasser and field manager.
 She also joined the Fair Share Colorado team in Fort Collins during the Mark Udall race.
-She returned to the Environment New York team after graduating to Assistant Direct the office right before Starting her Change Corps year ending this august where she got to work with Arizona State University students about raising awareness around the Global Gag rule and get support for the Global HER Act.
+Ivana returned to the Environment New York team after graduating, and was an assistant director before joining Change Corps.
+During her Change Corps year, she worked with Arizona State University students about raising awareness around the Global Gag rule, and to build support for the Global HER Act.

 If you are a monthly supporter of Change Corps and would like to update your credit card information, visit our Credit Card Update page.